subspace/subnomicon/docs/consensus/data_flow.md

 - The Merkle root of the trie of extrinsics included in this block
 - The Merkle root of the state trie after processing this block
 - The time slot number claimed by the block producer
-- The global randomness at the claimed time slot derived from the proof-of-time chain
+- The global randomness at the claimed time slot derived from the Proof-of-Time chain
 - The solution to the slot challenge for the claimed time slot.
 The solution includes a winning chunk of history, a proof-of-space for the farmer's plot and KZG witness that the winning chunk is indeed a part of the archival history at the claimed height
 - The solution range used to find the winning chunk of history
 - The signature of the block producer over the header